• Italiano

 Graukäse

-yellowish tending to grey, soft and grainy paste
+yellowish paste tending towards grey, soft and grainy

 Taste

-White wines, lagers and beers.
-Green tomato chutney, aubergine preserve.
-Fresh fruit (Williams pears), sliced onion.
+White wines, light and dark beer.
+Green tomato mustard, eggplant jam.
+Fresh fruit (William pears), sliced onion.
 Soft bread or rolls.

 Milk